How To Nurture Your Inner Child

 Understanding The 12 Main Archetypes

 Understanding The 12 Main Archetypes In Therapy, Healing and Business.
 What are Archetypes?
-And what benefits can come from understanding your main archetypal traits in your life, relationships and work?
+And what benefits can come from understanding your main archetypal traits in your life, relationships, and work?

-Understanding Archetypes is extremely useful in certain types of therapy and healing when approached in the right way.
-I began studying Archetypes over 25 years ago.
-I would go on to study Archetypes from the psychological and psychotherapy perspective, the spiritual and healing perspective, and then Archetypal Branding and Marketing.
+I began studying Archetypes over 25 years ago from the psychological and psychotherapy perspective, the spiritual and healing perspective, and then Archetypal Branding and Marketing.

 What is Archetypes?